Gauge Symmetries, Contact Reduction, and Singular Field Theories: Effective Non-Abelian Gauge Theory

 \subsection{Geometrical Setting}

-We shall suppose that the spacetime manifold $M$ is equipped with a Lorentzian metric $g$ of signature $(+,-,-,\,\cdots\,)$; this metric is considered to be parametric, and non-variational \cite{gotay2004momentummapsclassicalrelativistic}, so that, physically, our theory is defined on a curved background, which we may change, but is not coupled to gravity.
+We suppose that the spacetime manifold $M$ is equipped with a Lorentzian metric $g$ of signature $(+,-,-,\,\cdots\,)$, which is parametric, and non-variational \cite{gotay2004momentummapsclassicalrelativistic}, so that physically, our theory is defined on a curved background, but is not coupled to gravity.
 The appropriate covariant configuration space for this theory is